saule1508/saule1508.github.io/_posts/2019-03-05-libvirt-centos-cloud-image.md

 Format specific information:
     compat: 0.10
 ```
-I prefer to resize the image (the space will not be allocated until it is used) so that I get a bigger root partition in my nez guest.
+I prefer to resize the image (the space will not be allocated until it is used) so that I get a bigger root partition in my new guest.

 ```
 qemu-img resize CentOS-7-x86_64-GenericCloud.qcow2 20G
 ```
 If we look again the info, the virtual size is 20G but the file size did not change (895M)

-Next I create a storage pool for the new guest, just a directory for the new guest.
-Of course adapt the directory to your system.
+Next I create a storage pool for the new guest (just a directory on the host).
 I use an env variable to point to the directory in the remainder of this text.

 ```bash
 export VMPOOLDIR=/data2/virtpool/pg01